loopandlearn/news/docs/edition/2026-01-03.md

 revert if the medication dosage reverts back to a previous level.

-Also, when adding a GLP-1RA, adjusting your carb absorption rate is necessary.
-Keep that glucacon handy - low treatments might not absorb as quickly as they did before you added the GLP-1.
+More tips when adding a GLP-1RA:

+* Adjusting your carb absorption rate is necessary
+* Keep that glucagon handy - low treatments might not absorb as quickly

 - - -